Overview of the Department

 Worksheets for the Major Tracks:

-The Environmental Studies Faculty awards Distinction at graduation to senior majors who have demonstrated outstanding scholarship and creativity in ES courses during their years at St. Olaf and who have participated in a significant project outside the required curriculum.
-A set of guidelines for seniors (note March 15 deadline) wishing to apply is available as a PDF document and the description of the college’s understanding of distinction can be found in the college catalog.
+The Environmental Studies Faculty awards Distinction at graduation to senior majors and concentrators who have demonstrated outstanding scholarship and creativity in ES courses during their years at St. Olaf and who have participated in a significant project outside the required curriculum.
+A description of the college’s understanding of distinction can be found in the college catalog.

 INTENDED LEARNING OUTCOMES